variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 ### September 16th – My favorite Bands Festival

-Two bands will be cover their favorite bands.
-Rumor has it that this you you’ll be treated to The Talking Heads and Aretha Franklin!!
+Two bands will be covering their favorite bands.
+Rumor has it that you’ll be treated to The Talking Heads and Aretha Franklin!!

 ### Sponsors: